kavinkumar999/ember-productivity/README.md

-# Ember Productivity
+# 🚀 Ember Productivity

-This extension enhances your workflow with easy switching between related Ember files and layouts in [Visual Studio Code](https://code.visualstudio.com/).
+This extension enhances your workflow with easy switching between 🌟 related Ember files and layouts in [Visual Studio Code](https://code.visualstudio.com/).
 It also includes a collection of Ember JS and Handlebars snippets to streamline your development process.

-## Switch Related Files
+## 🔄 Switch Related Files Like a Pro!

 ![Switch Related Files](https://raw.githubusercontent.com/kavinkumar999/ember-productivity/main/images/switch-files.gif)

-### Default Keybindings for Ember Productivity Addon
+### ⌨️ Magical Keybindings

-The Ember Productivity Addon includes keybindings to easily switch between related files:
+Unleash the power of quick file switching with these enchanted keybindings:

-- **Mac:** `Cmd + R`
+- 🍎 **Mac:** `Cmd + R`
-- **Win/Linux:** `Ctrl + R`
+- 🖥️ **Win/Linux:** `Ctrl + R`

 ### File Switches